Learn how your credit age impacts CIBIL scores, lending decisions, and steps to build a strong financial profile.

 A healthy mix of credit cards and long-term loans improves your credit age, showing lenders you can manage both short and long-term credit responsibly.

-Dormant but active accounts still add value to your credit age, helping extend your profile even if you’re not actively using them for transactions.
+Accounts with zero transactions but open status still contribute to credit age.
+It helps your profile even if you’re not actively using them for transactions.

-Balance transfers or account mergers may reset your credit card length, shortening your average account age and weakening the overall stability of your credit profile.
+Balance transfers or account mergers may reset your credit history length, shortening your average account age and weakening the overall stability of your credit profile.

 Here are the most effective ways to build and maintain a strong credit history that strengthens your CIBIL history and overall credit age: